-All Yes/No Questions Must Be Answered by the Auditor to Complete the Report spond to sexual abuse and sexual harassment, including: Other? (if "other," please in overall determination notes.) \boxtimes Yes \square No • Do such steps include, when necessary, ensuring effective communication with residents who are deaf or hard of hearing? \boxtimes Yes \square No • Do such steps include, when necessary, providing access to interpreters who can interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary? \boxtimes Yes \square No • ensure he agency ensure that written materials are provided in formats or through methods that effective communication with residents with disabilities including residents who: Have tual disabilities? \boxtimes Yes \square No • ensure he agency ensure that written materials are provided in formats or through methods that effective communication with residents with disabilities including residents who: Have reading skills? \boxtimes Yes \square No • ensure he agency ensure that written materials are provided in formats or through methods that effective communication with residents with disabilities including residents who: Are have low vision? \boxtimes Yes \square No 115.21 l6 (b) • agency he agency take reasonable steps to ensure meaningful access to all aspects of the 's efforts to prevent, detect, and respond to sexual abuse and sexual harassment to ts who are limited English proficient? \boxtimes Yes \square No • impartia se steps include providing interpreters who can interpret effectively, accurately, and ally, both receptively and expressively, using any necessary specialized vocabulary? \Box No 115.21 16 (c) • types o obtainir first-res ne agency always refrain from relying on resident interpreters, resident readers, or other fresident assistants except in limited circumstances where an extended delay in an effective interpreter could compromise the resident's safety, the performance of sponse duties under §115.264, or the investigation of the resident's allegations?
-Auditor Overall Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)
+■ Does the agency take appropriate steps to ensure that residents with disabilities have an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment, including: Residents who have psychiatric disabilities? ☑ Yes □ No ■ Does the agency take appropriate steps to ensure that residents with disabilities have an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment, including: Residents who have speech disabilities? ⊠ Yes □ No ■ Does the agency take appropriate steps to ensure that residents with disabilities have an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment, including: Other? (if "other," please explain in overall determination notes.) ⊠ Yes □ No ■ Do such steps include, when necessary, ensuring effective communication with residents who are deaf or hard of hearing? \boxtimes Yes \square No ■ Do such steps include, when necessary, providing access to interpreters who can interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary? \boxtimes Yes \square No ■ Does the agency ensure that written materials are provided in formats or through methods that ensure effective communication with residents with disabilities including residents who: Have intellectual disabilities? ⊠ Yes □ No ■ Does the agency ensure that written materials are provided in formats or through methods that ensure effective communication with residents with disabilities including residents who: Have limited reading skills? ✓ Yes ✓ No ■ Does the agency ensure that written materials are provided in formats or through methods that ensure effective communication with residents with disabilities including residents who: Are blind or have low vision?
+Yes □ No 115.216 (b) ■ Does the agency take reasonable steps to ensure meaningful access to all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment to residents who are limited English proficient? ⊠ Yes □ No Do these steps include providing interpreters who can interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary? ☑ Yes □ No 115.216 (c)

+• types of resident assistants except in limited circumstances where an extended delay in obtaining an effective interpreter could compromise the resident's safety, the performance first-response duties under §115.264, or the investigation of the resident's allegations?
+Yes □ No Audito Auditor Overall Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)